alloy-rs/book/src/getting-started/first-steps.md

 ### An example

-Let's using create an example of using the HTTP provider and fetching the latest block number.
+Let's create an example of using the HTTP provider and fetching the latest block number.

 Install [`tokio`](https://crates.io/crates/tokio) and [`eyre`](https://crates.io/crates/eyre) as dependencies and define the body as follows: